blockbasenetwork/node/README.md

 2. Open a terminal there and run the command `dotnet run --urls=localhost:5000` (this is just an example url, change it accordingly to your needs)

 **Requesting the sidechain**
 1. Open a browser and navigate to the link you set as parameter for urls.
-A swagger UI interface should appear.

 2. On the upper right side of the swagger page choose the "Service Requester" API from the list of available APIs.